neuro-inc/neuro-cli/README.md

 # Preface

-Welcome to Neuromation API Python client.
+Welcome to Neuromation API Python client for https://neu.ro/.
 Package ship command line tool called `neuro`.
 With it you can:
 * Execute and debug jobs
 * Manipulate Data